wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     *   (c) a statement that a parent or other person having the care of the person may be present when the bodily sample is taken.

-    Section 39B: inserted, on 15 April 2004, by [section 23][254] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+    Section 39B: inserted, on 15 April 2004, by [section 23][257] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

 ##### 39C Date and place for taking of sample to be specified in databank compulsion notice

 *   (1) A constable who is of or above the level of position of inspector who issues a databank compulsion notice must specify in the notice the place where and the date on which the person to whom the notice relates is to attend to give a bodily sample.

-    (2) If a person to whom a databank compulsion notice relates is serving a sentence of imprisonment by way of home detention or a sentence of home detention imposed under [section 80A][233] of the Sentencing Act 2002, or is on parole subject to residential restrictions imposed under [section 15][198] of the Parole Act 2002, the place the constable who is of or above the level of position of inspector must specify under subsection (1) must be the residence at which the person is detained or is required to remain, unless the constable who is of or above the level of position of inspector is of the view that it is necessary for the person to give the sample at another place on account of the person's state of health.
+    (2) If a person to whom a databank compulsion notice relates is serving a sentence of imprisonment by way of home detention or a sentence of home detention imposed under [section 80A][234] of the Sentencing Act 2002, or is on parole subject to residential restrictions imposed under [section 15][198] of the Parole Act 2002, the place the constable who is of or above the level of position of inspector must specify under subsection (1) must be the residence at which the person is detained or is required to remain, unless the constable who is of or above the level of position of inspector is of the view that it is necessary for the person to give the sample at another place on account of the person's state of health.

-    (3) If a person to whom a databank compulsion notice relates is not detained under a sentence of imprisonment for the relevant offence in relation to which the notice is issued at the time the notice is served, the date specified in the notice under subsection (1)---
+    (3) If a person to whom a databank compulsion notice relates is not detained under a sentence of imprisonment for the offence in relation to which the notice is issued at the time the notice is served, the date specified in the notice under subsection (1)---

     *   (a) must be later than the 14th day after the date on which the notice is served; and

-    *   (b) must be before the date 6 months after the date the person's conviction for the relevant offence was entered.
+    *   (b) must be before the date 6 months after the date the person's conviction for the offence was entered.

-    (4) If the person to whom a databank compulsion notice relates is detained under a sentence of imprisonment for the relevant offence in relation to which the notice is issued at the time the notice is served, the date specified in the notice under subsection (1)---
+    (4) If the person to whom a databank compulsion notice relates is detained under a sentence of imprisonment for the offence in relation to which the notice is issued at the time the notice is served, the date specified in the notice under subsection (1)---

     *   (a) must be later than the 14th day after the date on which the notice is served; and

     *   (b) must be before the later of the 2 following dates:

-        *   (i) the date the person is released from being detained under a sentence of imprisonment for the relevant offence; or
+        *   (i) the date the person is released from being detained under a sentence of imprisonment for the offence; or

-        *   (ii) the date 6 months from the date on which the conviction for the relevant offence was entered.
+        *   (ii) the date 6 months from the date on which the conviction for the offence was entered.

-    Section 39C: inserted, on 15 April 2004, by [section 23][254] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).
+    Section 39C: inserted, on 15 April 2004, by [section 23][257] of the Criminal Investigations (Bodily Samples) Amendment Act 2003 (2003 No 113).

-    Section 39C(1): amended, on 1 October 2008, pursuant to [section 116(b)][205] of the Policing Act 2008 (2008 No 72).
+    Section 39C(1): amended, on 1 October 2008, pursuant to [section 116(b)][206] of the Policing Act 2008 (2008 No 72).

     Section 39C(2): substituted, on 1 October 2007, by [section 58][180] of the Sentencing Amendment Act 2007 (2007 No 27).

-    Section 39C(2): amended, on 1 October 2008, pursuant to [section 116(b)][205] of the Policing Act 2008 (2008 No 72).
+    Section 39C(2): amended, on 1 October 2008, pursuant to [section 116(b)][206] of the Policing Act 2008 (2008 No 72).

+    Section 39C(3): amended, on 5 December 2013, by [section 7][259] of the Criminal Investigations (Bodily Samples) Amendment Act 2013 (2013 No 112).

+    Section 39C(3)(b): amended, on 5 December 2013, by [section 7][259] of the Criminal Investigations (Bodily Samples) Amendment Act 2013 (2013 No 112).

+    Section 39C(4): amended, on 5 December 2013, by [section 7][259] of the Criminal Investigations (Bodily Samples) Amendment Act 2013 (2013 No 112).

+    Section 39C(4)(b)(i): amended, on 5 December 2013, by [section 7][259] of the Criminal Investigations (Bodily Samples) Amendment Act 2013 (2013 No 112).

+    Section 39C(4)(b)(ii): amended, on 5 December 2013, by [section 7][259] of the Criminal Investigations (Bodily Samples) Amendment Act 2013 (2013 No 112).

 ##### 39D Parent or other person having care to be notified if Police suggest variation of databank compulsion notice issued in relation to person under age of 17 years